Glass-like product made from polyacrylic esters.

 The thickness of the sapphire crystal glass blank for our series 356 and 358 is roughly 5 mm, i.e. it is much thicker than the blank for a conventional flat glass.
 The final shape must first be ground out of this blank and then carefully polished.

 Device to stop the watch movement, allows precise setting of the time.

-Watches which are shock resistance must meet the requirements set out in DIN 8308.
+Watches which are shock resistant must meet the requirements set out in DIN ISO 1413.
 The testing equipment must deliver a hammer blow at a speed of 4.43 m/s.
 The resulting change in the watch rate should not exceed +/- 60 seconds per day.
 The speed of 4.43 m/s is derived from the previous requirement that a fall from a height of 1 m onto a wooden floor should not result in any defect in the movement.
-All Sinn watches are shock resistance as defined by DIN 8308.

 Fully synthetic grease developed especially for SINN for use on seal rings at temperatures ranging between -45°C and +80°C. A seal ring treated with this grease has a considerably lower gas permeability rate than an ungreased ring at the same compression and temperature.
 It also increases the ageing resistance of the seals.